mafredri/asustor-platform-driver/README.md

 ## Dependencies

-**Note:** All dependencies used by this module are part of the mainline linux kernel, if they're not included by your distribution you may need to compile them yourself.
+**Note:** All other dependencies used by these modules are part of the mainline linux kernel, if they're not included by your distribution you may need to compile them yourself.

-- `gpio-it87` (AS6, AS61, AS62)
 - `gpio-ich` (AS6)
+- `hwmon-vid` (for the contained `asustor-it87` module)

 ### Optional

 - `it87` (AS6, AS61, AS62, AS66XX, AS67XX, AS54XX)
-  - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks and supports more variants of IT86XX and the IT867XX chips than the kernels `it87` driver.
+  - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks and supports more variants of IT86XX and the IT87XX chips than the kernels `it87` driver.
     Furthermore it supports controlling blinking of up to two LEDs.
   - Also includes a patched version of `gpio-it87` called `asustor-gpio-it87`.
-The only change is supporting the IT8625E that is used in several newer asustor devices.
+The only change is supporting the IT8625E chip that is used in several newer asustor devices.
   - May require adding `acpi_enforce_resources=lax` to kernel boot arguments for full functionality
   - Temperature monitoring (`lm-sensors`)
   - Fan speed regulation via `pwm1`
     - See [`example/fancontrol`](./example/fancontrol) for an example `/etc/fancontrol` config for a AS62 system
+    - `pwm1` etc should be in `/sys/devices/platform/asustor_it87.*/hwmon/hwmon*/`
   - Front panel LED brightness adjustment via `pwm3`

 ## Compatibility